-As of December 31, 2023 and September 30, 2023, there are no instruments accounted as a derivative liability.
+As of March 31, 2024 and September 30, 2023, there areno financial instruments accounted as a derivative liability.

 The Company previously issued warrants (Series G and Series H warrants) that were accounted for the in accordance with ASC 815-10 as the Company is required to purchase the Series G, and Series H warrants for an amount of cash per share equal to \$22.00 and \$10.66, respectively, (the "Minimum Value").
-Accordingly, the warrants were recorded as liabilities at the greater of the Minimum Value or fair value, and are marked to market each reporting period.
+Accordingly, the warrants were recorded as liabilities at the greater of the Minimum Value or fair value at each reporting period.